Franz Schumann

-Life and career
+Professional wrestling career

 Born on 27 December 1960 in Linz, Austria, Franz Schumann had been a natural athlete, as he had won several national amateur wrestling championships in Austria.
 After a successful amateur career, he decided to become a professional wrestler, and he was trained by a legendary wrestler from Switzerland named Rene Lasartesse.

 Schumann made his wrestling debut in 1985 for Otto Wanz' Catch Wrestling Association, where he would spend much of his career there.
 He would be solely a singles wrestler, until 1989, when he started getting in tag team matches with Wanz, Dave Taylor, and Steve Wright, among others, as his partners.
 It was in August 1990, that he won his first championship, the CWA World Tag Team Championship with Mile Zrno, defeating Dave Finlay and Marty Jones.
 He and Zrno would hold the titles until December 1991, when they lost the titles to Dave Taylor and Chris Benoit.

 In February 1991, Schumann wrestled a tour with New Japan Pro-Wrestling, his first time outside of Europe.
 While in NJPW, he wrestled with the likes of Hiroshi Hase, Osamu Kido, Shinya Hashimoto, and Keiji Mutoh.

 After losing the tag team titles, Schumann refocused and became a singles wrestler.
 In July 1992, he defeated Fit Finlay to win his first CWA World Middleweight Championship.
 He would vacate the title in December 1992, focusing on his match against Jyushin Thunder Liger, later that month.
 In July 1993, he regained the CWA Middleweight Championship, defeating Eddie Gilbert in a tournament final.
 His second reign as Middleweight champion lasted nearly a year, before Barry Horowitz upset him for the title.
 However, Schumann rebounded and regained the title nearly two weeks later.
 A year later, he became a double champion, when he defeated Tony St. Clair to win the CWA British Commonwealth Championship.
 Three months later, he lost the Middlweight title to Paul Roma.
 By the end of 1995, he also lost the British Commonwealth title back to St. Clair.